pret/pokered/FEATURES.md

     - `OG`: Default color setting.
 The game will use whatever colors it originally would have had on the system you're playing on.
 In the case of GBC or GBA, this is a hardcoded limited dual-color palette.
 On SGB, this is the default SGB color palettes.

     ![Blue Title GBC Default](/screenshots/blue_title_default_gbc_color.png?raw=true) ![Red Title GBC Default](/screenshots/red_title_default_gbc_color.png?raw=true) ![Green Title GBC Default](/screenshots/green_title_default_gbc_color.png?raw=true)
-    - `SGB`: Force SGB color palettes.
+    - `SGB1`: Force SGB color palettes.
 This is no different than the "OG" setting if playing on SGB.
 On GBC or GBA, this changes the game to use the same color palettes as on SGB, and enables full color mode.
 Attack animations will have color in this mode when on GBC or GBA, along with some other color enhancements.

     ![Blue Title SGB](/screenshots/blue_title_sgb_colors_on_gbc.png?raw=true) ![Red Title SGB](/screenshots/red_title_sgb_colors_on_gbc.png?raw=true) ![Green Title SGB](/screenshots/green_title_sgb_colors_on_gbc.png?raw=true)

     ![Attack Color Fire Blast SGB](/screenshots/attack_color_fire_blast.png?raw=true) ![Attack Color Ice Beam SGB](/screenshots/attack_color_ice_beam.png?raw=true) ![Attack Color Solar Beam SGB](/screenshots/attack_color_solarbeam.png?raw=true) ![Attack Color Surf SGB](/screenshots/attack_color_surf.png?raw=true)
+    - `SGB2`: Force alternate SGB color palettes.
+Access this option by pressing A on SGB1 in this options menu.
+This is the same as SGB1 with a couple minor differences in colors based on japanese pokemon green.
+A more greenish white color for all the palettes.
+Other minor color differences include: Pallet Town is purplish instead of light green.
+Pewter City, Saffron City, Celadon City, and Lavender Town have slightly different main colors in comparison to SGB1.
+Other than these slight color differences it is the same as SGB1 in features.

     - `GBC`: Force GBC color palettes.
 On Super Gameboy, it'll now have Pokemon Yellow's GBC more intense color palettes.
 Same with GBC and GBA.
 On GBC and GBA, enables full color mode.
 Attack animations will have color in this mode when on GBC or GBA, along with some other color enhancements.

     ![Blue Title GBC](/screenshots/blue_title_gbc_colors_on_gbc.png?raw=true) ![Red Title GBC](/screenshots/red_title_gbc_colors_on_gbc.png?raw=true) ![Green Title GBC](/screenshots/green_title_gbc_colors_on_gbc.png?raw=true)